sivaratrisrinivas/voiceback/prompt_plan.md

 3. Implement termination scenarios:
    - Successful completion: full response delivered
-   - Timeout termination: "seems now may not be the right moment"
+   - Timeout termination: "It seems now may not be the right moment.
+Thank you for calling Voiceback."
    - Error termination: "something went wrong on our end"
    - Crisis termination: supportive message with helpline information